 We want the best, whether it’s a whole bean or even an unroasted green bean.
 Luckily, Seattle is world-famous for its delicious coffee, and there are a few stores with some of the highest quality beans on the market.

-Have a look through and see what you think.
+Have a look through our list of the best Seattle coffee roasters and see what you think.
 You may have been to some of these places or tried their famous coffee sold somewhere else.
 If not, what are you waiting for?
+Let’s take a closer look at the best coffee in Seattle:

 1. Kuma Coffee